Who may request items through interlibrary loan (ILL)?

 How do I request an ILL item that I need right away?

 Yes.
 An Authorized User can pick up your ILL items on your behalf.
 You can add one (or more) Authorized Users to your account by logging into ILLiad

 and clicking ‘Change Pickup Location or Add Authorized User’ under ‘Review My Account Information’ on the left side of your screen.

 Enter the full name of anyone you wish to be allowed to pick up your ILL items at the main circulation desk.

 Please note, anyone you designate as an Authorized User will be required to show his or her ID at the time of pick up.
 Also, you are responsible for your interlibrary loan items regardless of who picks them up.

-Items obtained through UW System Borrowing can be kept for a longer period of time than items obtained through interlibrary loan.
-And, UW System Borrowing items typically arrive sooner than interlibrary loan items.
+Items obtained through UW System Resource Sharing can be kept for a longer period of time than items obtained through interlibrary loan.
+And, UW System Resource Sharing items typically arrive sooner than interlibrary loan items.

 Please note, there are important differences between UW System Resource Sharing and interlibrary loan.
 You can watch the video on that page on how to make a UW System Borrowing request